-Management monitors stress test results on an ongoing basis to assess the potential for exceeding Northern Trust's required capital.
-Should the results of a stress test exceed the required capital value, management would consider that information in assessing Northern Trust's capital adequacy.
+Management monitors stress test results on an ongoing basis to assess the potential that losses would result in Northern Trust's capital falling below the required capital value.
+Should the results of a stress test fall below the required capital value, management would consider that information in assessing Northern Trust's capital adequacy.

 Northern Trust runs a number of stress tests on the FX portfolio, including quadrupling volatility, measuring at an extreme number of standard deviations (six sigmas), stressing correlations to extremes, taking tail averages (conditional VaR or expected shortfall), zero diversification benefit, and zero correlation between spot and forward risks.
-Northern Trust runs a stressed VaR daily, which replays the severe one-year financial crisis period of August 2008 to August 2009.
-In assessing capital adequacy, management considers in particular the results of stress tests run weekly that reenact eight of the most severe historical events over a simulated ten-day period.
+Northern Trust runs a SVaR daily, which replays the severe one-year financial crisis period of August 2008 to August 2009.
+In assessing capital adequacy, management considers in particular the results of stress tests run daily that reenact eight of the most severe historical events over a simulated ten-day period.